Safety and Security

 Security for Mom and Baby

 Mother, birth partner, and newborn are banded with a unique security identification number, and the newborns are banded with a security tag applied after birth in the parents' presence.
-This band sounds an alarm should the baby leave the Memorial Family Care Birthing Centers prior to discharge.
+This band sounds an alarm should the baby leave the Memorial Family Care Birthing Center prior to discharge.

-All members of the department's staff wear a special photo ID tag designated for Memorial Family Care Birthing Centers.
+All members of the department's staff wear a special photo ID tag designated for Memorial Family Care Birthing Center.
 Access to the nursery is limited to staff, mothers, and birth partners with matching identification numbers.

 Safe Infant Handling Procedures